h2yuan/Lab8_Starter/README.md

 Worker: Hao Yuan

 1) ANS: It should be the first choice, that we debug the code every time we push it into github.
+This is exactly what's the automation and help us to test as users.
-2) ANS: No.
+2) ANS: No, since E2E tries to replicate a user’s workflow from start to finish, which make it not ideal to test output of one function.
 3) ANS: No, given the cons that 'Cannot test how these individual components interact with each other on an application/feature level.'
 4) ANS: Yes, only to test the max message length feature is a small part of testing.
 Using unit test should be much easier and quicker.